If you have children, then you are probably no stranger to the world of worry. We think it comes with the territory!

 Can I buy family income benefit if I’m divorced?

 Regardless of what happens in your relationship, most parents want to know that their children never face any financial worries.
 Family income benefit cover can protect the financial contribution you make to your child’s care, for example, continuing monthly maintenance payments, should you pass away and your income be lost.
-Knowing that you could provide for your child even if you were no longer here, could be a huge weight off your shoulders.
+Knowing that you could provide for your child, even if you were no longer here, could be a huge weight off your shoulders.

-How can I buy family income benefit?
+How can I buy a family income benefit plan?

 Protecting those who mean the most to us is one of the most important things we’ll ever do, which is why it’s essential to get it right.